vi7/kubespray/inventory/vdmitriev-sbx.local/README.md

     Cons:

     - volumes should be managed by some mechanism outside of a K8S cluster which makes procedure of volume claiming complex (i.e. not fully controlled by the K8S cluster)
+    - containers are writing to the volume directly which might end up with huge amount of files per volume and break GlusterFS sync mechanism

     TODO: try volume management with Heketi, thus allowing external GlusterFS being managed by K8S